IMZ Academy 2020: “The complete performer of the future – Embracing media skills in music education”

 – Deborah Kelleher, Director Royal Irish Academy of Music, Dublin, April 2020.

-In the course of the second edition of this IMZ Academy, leading experts explore how conservatories could integrate media skills training into their syllabi to prepare students effectively for the challenges + opportunities presented by the digital world.
+In the course of the second edition of this IMZ Academy, leading experts explored how conservatories could integrate media skills training into their syllabi to prepare students effectively for the challenges + opportunities presented by the digital world.

 What are the specific media skills beyond musical excellence that music students need to thrive in our ever-increasing digital world and how can these skills be trained by Conservatoires?